thomasfranz/thomasfranz.github.io/portfolio.md

 layout: page
 ---

-I am consulting companies and administration in the field of IT-Strategy, Software-Engineering, Software-Architecture.
+I am working with companies and administration, mostly in the field of IT-Strategy, Enterprise Architecture, Software-Engineering, and Software-Architecture.
 Typical activities:
 - Explaining and extracting potentials of new information technology with business-representatives and domain experts.
 - Analyzing and optimizing IT-organisation, IT-utilization with respect to processes, practices, enterprise architecture and the interactions with technological innovations.
+- Supporting software engineering projects with respect to requirements engineering, software architecture, implementation, testing, deployment and operation as well as the overall project management.
 - In general, investigating specific challenges and questions with regard to the utilization of specific IT solutions and approaches.

-I enjoy geting in touch with new domains, companies, cultures and challenges.
-Feel free to contact me for an open exchange.
+<a href="mailto:mail@thomas-franz.de">Drop me an email</a> to get in touch and talk about joint projects.